Learn more about our naturally based

 Fire classes

-Fire classes are used to classify materials and building products based on their fire safety.
-The classes cover different properties.
-Fire classes for fire resistance range from A to F, where A represents materials with the highest fire safety and F those with the lowest fire safety.
-As a complement to the A-F scale, there are also s1-s3 and d1-d3, which classify the reaction to fire exposure.
+Fire classes are used to classify materials and construction products based on their fire safety.
+The classes cover various properties.
+Fire resistance classes range from A to F, where A represents materials with the highest fire safety and F those with the lowest fire safety.
+As a complement to the A-F scale, there are also s1-s3 and d0-d2, which classify the reaction to fire.

-The classification is crucial for ensuring safety in buildings and serves as a guide when selecting materials.
+Classification is crucial to ensuring safety in buildings and serves as a guide when selecting materials.
 Sveden Trä's products with a thickness of 15-42 mm are available in the highest fire class for wood products, B-s1, d0.
-From 43 mm and up, the wood products are classified within fire class B-s2, d0.
+From 43 mm and above, the wood product is classified in fire class B-s2, d0.

 What do Sveden Trä's fire classes mean?